Introduction to Demand Forecasting

 2. Order by date - This is the last date you should place your purchase order.
 We calculate this based on your lead times.

 3. Reorder quantity - This is the quantity we suggest you reorder.
-Reorder quantity does not include incoming stock at the moment (We are working to add this soon)
+Reorder quantity does not include incoming stock at the moment (We are working on adding this soon)

 4. Available - The amount of available stock you have.
 This is calculated by subtracting your committed stock from your Stock on Hand.